Neural Eigenfunctions Are Structured Representation Learners

+We propose to treat $\bar{\mathbf{A}}$ as the gram matrix of the kernel $\dot{\kappa}(\vx, \vx')$ on $\mathbf{X}$ and apply NeuralEF to learn its $k$ principal eigenfunctions.
+However, unlike the augmentation kernel from the last section, the normalized adjacency matrix can be indefinite\footnote{One might point out that the graph Laplacian is always positive semidefinite.
+However, in this case, the eigenmaps should be generated by eigenfunctions with the $k$ \emph{smallest} eigenvalues.} for an arbitrary graph.
+Fortunately, we have the following theorem showing the NeuralEF algorithm could still find the $k$ principal eigenfunctions for indefinite kernels as long as it has no less than $k-1$ positive eigenvalues.

+\begin{restatable}[Extend NeuralEF for processing indefinite kernels]{thm}{Thm} Suppose the kernel $\dot{\kappa}$ has at least $k-1$ positive eigenvalues.
+And let

+Then, the optimization problem defined in \cref{eq:oriobj} has $\dot{\kappa}$'s $k$ principal eigenfunctions as the solution, of which the $j$-th component is the eigenfunction associated with the $j$-th largest eigenvalue. \end{restatable}

-We propose to treat $\bar{\mathbf{A}}$ as the gram matrix of $\dot{\kappa}(\vx, \vx')$ on $\mathbf{X}$ and apply \cref{theory:0} to learn its $k$ principle eigenfunctions.
-Unlike the contrastive kernel from the last section, the normalized adjacency matrix can be indefinite for an arbitrary graph.
-Fortunately, we know it has no less than $k - 1$ positive eigenvalues when the graph contains at least $k - 1$ disjoint subgraphs~\citep{marsden2013eigenvalues}, and real world datasets usually meet this condition.
-The final objective for node representation learning using a mini-batch of nodes $\mathbf{X}_b$ as well as the corresponding sub-normalized adjacency $\bar{\mathbf{A}}_b$ is then
+We know the normalized adjacency matrix has no less than $k - 1$ positive eigenvalues when the graph contains at least $k - 1$ disjoint subgraphs~\citep{marsden2013eigenvalues}, and real-world datasets usually meet this condition.
+Under this condition, the final surrogate loss for node representation learning using a mini-batch of nodes $\mathbf{X}_B$ as well as the corresponding normalized adjacency $\bar{\mathbf{A}}_B$ is then